Skip to main content

 The Solution

-Signal Catalogs solve these problems by letting data providers publish a machine-readable catalog of their signals at a well-known URL.
+Published signal definitions solve these problems by letting data providers publish machine-readable descriptions of their signals at a well-known URL.
 This enables:

 • Discovery: AI agents can find signals via natural language (“find automotive purchase intent signals”) or structured lookup